foxytocin/VSCode-Alexa-Code-Snippets/README.md

 ## Tutorial

-This extension ships a bunch of useful code snippets for the JavaScript and JSON files
+This extension ships a bunch of useful code snippets for JavaScript and JSON files
 - Create a new file and save it
 - Start typing 'afa' within the editor window
 - A list with all available commands for your specified file format will pop up